DB Class VT 12.5

 The VT 125 is a former diesel multiple unit commissioned by the Deutsche Bundesbahn from 1953 onwards.
 It was commonly used with either two or three car configurations, using the VM 12 middle car and VS 12 driving van trailer.
 Three-car trains were usually made up of two motor units and one unpowered middle car.
 The trainsets were routinely made up from twelve driving cars, four control cars and 13 middle cars and used in city express services.
 The VT 125 was used in regional traffic, with first and second class saloon seating.

-History

-With the experience gained from the VT 92 test car, the VT 125 was conceived for regional services and worked these until 1984.
-Four sets of a motor unit, centre coach and control coach were supplied in 1953 as VT/VM/VS 12 501–504.
-In 1957 eight motor units, VT 12 505–512, and nine centre coaches, VM 12 505–513 were added.
-Five superfluous VS 08.5 units were converted into control cars in about 1957 and designated VS 12 505–509.
-This second delivery was also aimed at train ferry services to Denmark.
-Until 1971 the long distance variant, VT 085 was adapted to the VT 125 and, after its conversion, designated as the VT 126.
 From 1968 the VT 125 bore the EDV class number 612, the VT 126 was redesignated as the Class 613.
 After initially operating from Cologne and Dortmund the DMUs were based for many years at the Hamburg-Altona railway depot and, from 1982, stationed at the Brunswick depot.